C-4 (explosive): Vietnam War

 U.S. soldiers during the Vietnam War era would sometimes use small amounts of C-4 as a fuel for heating rations, as it will burn unless detonated with a primary explosive.
 However, burning C-4 produces poisonous fumes, and soldiers are warned of the dangers of personal injury when using the plastic explosive.

-Among field troops in Vietnam it became common knowledge that ingestion of a small amount of C-4 would produce a "high" similar to that of ethanol.
-Others would ingest C-4, commonly obtained from a Claymore mine, to induce temporary illness in the hope of being sent on sick leave.
+Among field troops in Vietnam a rumor circulated that ingestion of a small amount of C-4 would produce a "high" similar to alcohol.
+In fact, the RDX in C-4 is a strong vasodilator (cf. nitroglycerin), and its ingestion produces only unpleasant (e.g., migraine, fatigue, fever) or dangerous effects (e.g., severe kidney damage, seizures, coma).
+Due to this toxicity, some troops made use of the explosive to induce temporary illness in the hope of being sent on sick leave.

-Use in terrorism
+Use by non-military groups

 Terrorist groups have used C-4 worldwide in acts of terrorism and insurgency, as well as domestic terrorism and state terrorism.

 On May 13, 1985, the Philadelphia Police Department dropped a C-4 bomb on the home of the MOVE organization, killing eleven people — including five children — and wiping out 61 homes in two city blocks in a subsequent fire.

 Composition C-4 is recommended in al-Qaeda's traditional curriculum of explosives training.
 In October 2000, the group used C-4 to attack the USS Cole, killing 17 sailors.
 In 1996, Saudi Hezbollah terrorists used C-4 to blow up the Khobar Towers, a U.S. military housing complex in Saudi Arabia.
 Composition C-4 has also been used in improvised explosive devices by Iraqi insurgents.